On discrete coherent pairs of measures: Introduction and Preliminaries

 \section{Introduction and Preliminaries}

 Following the ideas presented in \cite{CD20}, this work provides an additional input to the theory of coherent pairs of measures in the framework of discrete orthogonal polynomials.
+The concept of coherent pairs of measure was introduced by Iserles, Koch, N{\o}rsett, Sanz-Serna in $1991$ in the context of the so-called Sobolev orthogonal polynomials and it was extensively studied after that (see, for instance, the introduction in \cite{APPR15,dJ14} and references therein).
 Our aim is not only to state appropriate $(q,w)$-analogues of the results presented in \cite{CD20}, but also to show how some known results can be easily derived using the ones presented here combined with some other ones stated in our recent work \cite{Nossa}.
 To achieve this we will introduce a four parametric family of $q$-polynomials that contains as a special or limiting case all the classical OPS with respect to Jackson's operator (i.e., the so-called $q$-classical polynomials).
 We suppose that the reader has the papers \cite{Nossa, CD20} at hand and, as far as possible, we shall use the notation and definitions therein, including the basic facts of the algebraic theory of orthogonal polynomials stated by P. Maroni \cite{M91} (see also \cite{P18} for a recent survey on the subject).
 Throughout this work we will use the abbreviations OP and OPS for Orthogonal Polynomial(s) and Orthogonal Polynomial(s) Sequence(s), respectively.
-Let $(P_n)_{n\geq0}$ and $(Q_n)_{n\geq0}$ be two monic OPS and let $\textbf{u}$ and $\textbf{v}$ be the moment regular functionals with respect to which $(P_n)_{n\geq0}$ and $(Q_n)_{n\geq0}$ are orthogonal.
+Let $(P_n)_{n\geq0}$ and $(Q_n)_{n\geq0}$ be two monic OPS and let $\textbf{u}$ and $\textbf{v}$ be the regular linear functionals with respect to which $(P_n)_{n\geq0}$ and $(Q_n)_{n\geq0}$ are orthogonal.
 In \cite{CD20} the authors consider the following structure relation: